 As the leader of the Yugoslav Partisan resistance to the Nazis and their puppet state regime in Croatia, Tito stayed on the island in 1944 and one of the major tourist attractions nowadays is Tito’s cave.

-You can hide a warship inside the island
+You can hide a submarine inside the island

 There are hardly any hotels